By Swarnendu Biswas

 “The reasons for doing those street plays for four years were less to do with acting and much more to do with the social issues that those plays raised.
 Those plays in some ways induced me to pursue my Master’s in social work,” admits Nandita.

 This trained social worker and actress noted that she entered the film world by “default.”
-However, despite not being armed with any formal training in either acting or direction, Nandita, with her spontaneous talent, managed to create new milestones in both the spheres.
+However, despite not being armed with any formal training in either acting or direction, Nandita, with her spontaneous talent, managed to create new milestones in both spheres.

 Today, Nandita with an impressive repertoire of 37 films (many of them award-winning ones) in 10 different languages — English, Hindi, Bengali, Tamil, Telegu, Urdu, Marathi, Oriya and Kannada and Rajasthani —is an icon in the realm of Indian cinema.

 Between the Lines

 Nandita is happy to return to the stage after eight years with her maiden theatre production titled Between the Lines, which was recently staged across various cities of India.

 Despite knowing very well that theatre and films are two entirely different mediums, and despite having much less experience in theatre as compared to her rich and varied experience in cinema, she took on the enormous challenge of co-writing, directing, producing and acting in this play.